luksgrin/PyEvoMotion/README.md

 ## Installation

 > **Note:**
 > `PyEvoMotion` uses [mafft](https://mafft.cbrc.jp/alignment/software/) to do the sequence alignment.
-If it’s not available in your system, on the the first run of `PyEvoMotion`, it will ask to install it locally.
+If it's not available in your system, on the first run of `PyEvoMotion`, it will ask to install it locally.
 >
 > If so, ensure to restart your shell session or run `source ~/.bashrc` to update the PATH environment variable, so that the `mafft` executable is available in your shell.
 >